rapop/modern-effective-cpp/README.md

 ## Item 16: Make const member functions thread safe.

-operations on std::atomic variables are often less expensive than mutex acquisition and release
+Operations on `std::atomic` variables are often less expensive than mutex acquisition and release.

 For a single variable or memory location requiring synchroni‐ zation, use of a std::atomic is adequate, but once you get to two or more variables